GMOD/jbrowse-components/website/docs/tutorials/config_gui.md

 ---
-id: quickstart_gui
+id: config_gui
-title: Config editing quick start — graphical interface
+title: Configure JBrowse using the GUI
 toplevel: true
 ---

-import Figure from './figure'
+import Figure from '../figure'

 In order to display your data, JBrowse 2 needs to know about the reference genome for your organism of interest and needs to have tracks created that